-- Arlington Condition of Private Property Ordinance
+Arlington Condition of Private Property Ordinance

 - Arlington Noise Control Ordinance.
 Learn more about applying for a noise exemption.

 What We Don’t Do

 Arlington Code Enforcement does not address parking issues on lawns or public streets, speeding vehicles, fences less than six feet in height, retaining walls less than two feet in height, tenant/landlord relations, playground equipment, animal nuisances including leash requirements and pet waste pick-up, recycling, housing voucher inspections and administration, water or air quality issues, mold inspection and testing, broken parking meters/parking ticket issues, overcrowding based on the number of unrelated persons, outdoor furniture, unwanted circulars, food safety concerns, live entertainment and dance hall permits, zoning use permits, variances or other special exemptions, fire prevention issues or any public or life safety issues subject to address by the police.

-You can learn more about these violations and how to address them here.
+Learn more about these violations and how to address them.

 Authority to Conduct Inspections